Understanding and Applying API Standards to Rotor Dynamics in Turbomachinery

 Who should attend?

 - Rotating Machinery Equipment Engineers interested in understanding machine rotordynamics as it pertains to API standards.

 - Engineers and Consultants supporting rotating equipment engineering, procurement, inspection, installation, and maintenance working with oil and gas, petrochemicals, and power generation.

 - Rotating Machinery Equipment Engineers and Designers interested in specific calculation of machine rotor dynamics and understanding calculated rotordynamics data/results.

 - Engineers and Designers involved in rotating machinery design for petrochemicals as well as the oil and gas industry.

 - Students and Engineers interested in improving machine vibration and reliability.

 Instructor: Dr. Roman Kochurov

-Roman Kochurov is SoftInWay's Lead Rotor Dynamics Engineer.
-He currently holds over 12 years of industrial experience and his expertise include strength of structures, machinery vibrations, general rotor dynamics, reliability and lifetime predictions, turbines transient operation and thermo-structural analyses and FE mechanical analyses.
+Roman Kochurov is SoftInWay’s Lead Rotor Dynamics Engineer.
+He currently holds over 15 years of industrial experience and his expertise includes strength of structures, machinery vibrations, general rotor dynamics, reliability and lifetime predictions, turbines transient operation and thermo-structural analyses and FE mechanical analyses.
 He holds a PhD in Mechanical Engineering and has also led numerous seminars and trainings, as well as tutorial sessions at events such as ASME’s Turbo Expo.